Conor McGregor's net worth and the expensive things he owns

 McGregor’s Rolls-Royce Ghost is customised to fit his image and comfort.
 The car was gifted to him by Rolls Royce in 2016 ahead of his UFC 205 fight against Eddie Alvarez.
 The car has an all-black exterior which is adorned with the word ‘NOTORIOUS’ and McGregor’s likeness in white vinyl on both sides.
 The car has a 6.6 litre V12 engine, delivering 603 horsepower.

 The Rolls-Royce Phantom Drophead Coupe was bought by the MMA icon himself in 2015 after he made quick work of Jose Aldo at UFC 194.
 The white car has a 6.75-litre V12 engine which takes the machine from 0 to 96 km/h in less than six seconds.
-At the time of its purchase, the car was the costliest in McGregor’s collection with its price tag of USD 440,000 (INR 3 crore approx.).
+At the time of its purchase, the car was the costliest in McGregor’s collection with its price tag of USD 440,000.

 In early 2023, he bought a Bentley Flying Spur with brown camel upholstery and black accents in the cabin, adding it to a Bentley Continental GT Speed edition he already owned.
 Reports suggest that the Bentley Flying Spur McGregor bought could be an Azure type — one of the six that the car comes in.
 The Azure type has a 4.0-litre twin-turbocharged V8 engine, delivering 542 horsepower and giving the car a top speed of 319 km/h and an acceleration of 0-97 km/h in four seconds.